tomsquest/ai/README.md

 ## This site setup

-This site is hosted on Github Pages as a Jekyll-generated website.
+This site is hosted on GitHub Pages as a Jekyll-generated website.
-After a push, Github will rebuild the site at https://ai.tomsquest.com.
+After a push, GitHub will rebuild the site at https://ai.tomsquest.com.

 ```bash
 # Dependencies